wp-plugins/easyling-for-wp/readme.txt

 2. Demonstrates how to "link" the WP Installation with Easyling Services

 == Changelog ==

+= 0.9.11 =
+* Fixed a small compatibility issue with PHP 5.2 in easyling_get_languages method

+= 0.9.10 =
+* Multiple enhancements to how communication between Easyling and the WP blog is handled

+= 0.9.9 =
+* Tweaks on the admin to better user experience

+= 0.9.8 =
+* HTML5 Doctype support

+= 0.9.7 =
+* Updated name of the plugin

+= 0.9.6 =
+* Numerous small usability improvements

 = 0.9.5 =
 * Using live easyling version